bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

    cp sample.env .env
    ~~~

-If you want to modify the default configuration file, such as enabling authentication using OAuth2, see [Configuring Green Light 2.0](#configuring-green-light-20).
+If you want to modify the default configuration file, such as enabling authentication using OAuth2, see [Configuring Greenlight 2.0](#configuring-green-light-20).
 At a minimum you'll need to [Setup the BigBlueButton credentials](gl-install.html#setting-bigbluebutton-credentials).

-With rails installed, Green Light source checked out, and an `.env.` file created, you can now run Green Light locally like any other rails application.
-To run Green Light, use the following command:
+With rails installed, Greenlight source checked out, and an `.env.` file created, you can now run Greenlight locally like any other rails application.
+To run Greenlight, use the following command:

 ~~~
 bin/rails server --port=3000